Thuniinae/ELS_final_riscv_sw/README.md

 > $ cd $EE6470/riscv-vp/sw/ELS_final_riscv/
 > $ make && make sim

-The output should be lena_color_512_seg.bmp which is MWMF result of lena_color_512.bmp
+The output should be lena_color_512_seg.bmp which is K-means segmentation result of lena_color_512.bmp